jedrus2000/totra/README.md

 Installation
 ------------
-First if you missing Python 3.6 on your system, download it from [here](https://www.python.org/downloads/release/python-365/).
+First if you missing Python 3.6 on your system, install it from [here](https://www.python.org/downloads/release/python-365/).
-Next execute on command line :
+Then execute on command line :
 `pip install totra`